-Local Living: Kerala Backwaters Homestay, Alleppey.
+Your Local Living Moment: Kerala Backwaters Homestay, Alleppey.
 Fort Kochi orientation walk.
 Kathakali dance show.
-Wayanad Wildlife Sanctuary walk.
-Mudumalai Wildlife Sanctuary safari.
+Wayanad Wildlife Sanctuary walk and safari.
 Chaumundi Temple and Mysore Palace visit.
 Mamallapuram Shore Temple visit.
 Pondicherry orientation walk.
 Madurai cycle-rickshaw ride and Sri Meenakshi Temple visit.
 Cardamom Hills spice plantation tour.
 All transport between destinations and to/from included activities.

-Relax in peaceful backwaters, spot wildlife in beautiful parks, uncover ancient temples, explore tea and spice plantations, take a rickshaw ride through the streets of Madurai
+Relax in the peaceful backwaters of Kerala, spot wildlife in beautiful parks, uncover ancient temples, explore tea and spice plantations, take a rickshaw ride through the streets of Madurai

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.